Ex-WWU student gets probation for posting ‘lynch her’ about black student leader

 - Woman killed in wrong-way collision with ambulance on I-5

+Those words, investigators believe, refered to student-body President Belina Seare, who is black.

 Bellingham police arrested Campbell, who at the time was a WWU sophomore.
-He was charged with malicious harassment for the online threat.
-He spent about 24 hours in jail before posting $10,000 bail.
+He was charged with malicious harassment and spent about 24 hours in jail before posting $10,000 bail.

 Campbell, who is white, also was suspended from WWU.